 The Food Lab: For The Best Buffalo Wings, Fry, Fry Again

-What is here is this: Buffalo wings are pure, unadulterated, crispy, greasy, hot & vinegary nuggets of awesome.
-Whether you believe the apocryphal (or at least wildly inaccurate) account of their creation as an impromptu late-night snack at the Anchor Bar in Buffalo New York, or the equally apocryphal story Calvin Trillin tells of a John Young and his "wings in mambo sauce," there's one thing that we can all believe: you will be eating Buffalo wings this coming Sunday.*
+Buffalo wings are pure, unadulterated, crispy, greasy, hot and vinegary nuggets of awesome.
+Whether you believe the apocryphal (or at least wildly inaccurate) account of their creation as an impromptu late-night snack at the Anchor Bar in Buffalo New York, or the equally apocryphal story Calvin Trillin tells of a John Young and his "wings in mambo sauce," there's one thing that we can all believe: you will be eating Buffalo wings this coming Sunday.

 Heck, we eat so many of them that if Perdue could figure out how to breed a six-winged chicken, it would.
 Once expensive white breast meat is now routinely hacked up and sold as "boneless wings" simply to satisfy our craving for the deep-fried flavor bombs.

 So given that we're going to be eating so many of the suckers, isn't it our national duty—whether we are drumette supporters or flat upholders*—to make each and every one the best it can possible be?
 To not—pardon the terrible pun (and all the terrible puns to follow)—simply wing it?
 I've had my share of greasy, dry, flaccid, burnt, tough, gristly chicken wings.
 My only goal today is to figure out how to get the best out of each and every wing.
 No oven-frying, no fancy sauces, no gimmicks.
 Simply to create a Super Bowl snack worthy of its American heritage.
 A bird we could really flip for.